krivenko/ezARPACK/doc/installation.rst

 --------

-The easiest way to obtain the most recent released version of ezARPACK is via [`conda`](https://www.anaconda.com/) package manager.
-The packages are provided through the 'krivenko' Anaconda.org channel.
+The easiest way to obtain the most recent released version of ezARPACK is via `'conda' <https://www.anaconda.com/>`_ package manager.
+The packages are provided through the
+`'krivenko' Anaconda.org channel <https://anaconda.org/krivenko/ezarpack>`_.

 .. code-block:: shell